rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 # Project Summary
 How can we judge comments beyond likes and pedantic numbers?
 Is there a way to really see what users think without relying on forced inputs?

 The YTSA is an experimental project that attempts to add a new metric to comment sections: sentiment score.
-The website Youtube has been chosen for its popularity, ease of API access and orginizational structure.
-The sites core concept is using a machine learning algorithm to automatically rank comments for their emotional content also konwn as 'sentiment'.
-This means the direct input from a user can be incorporated in an overal opinion score for a video, channel or content category.
+The website YouTube has been chosen for its popularity, ease of API access and organizational structure.
+The sites core concept is using a machine learning algorithm to automatically rank comments for their emotional content also known as 'sentiment'.
+This means the direct input from a user can be incorporated in an overall opinion score for a video, channel or content category.

 # Timeline
-This project is being done over 5 two week sprints.
+This project is being done over 5 two-week sprints.
 The due dates for each are as follows:

--Sprint 1:
+-Sprint 1: 02/03/2023
--Sprint 2:
+-Sprint 2: 02/17/2023
--Sprint 3 (MVP):
+-Sprint 3 (MVP): 03/03/2023
--Sprint 4:
+-Sprint 4: 03/24/2023
--Sprint 5 (final):
+-Sprint 5 (final): 05/7/2023

 # Technologies Used
 ### [Python](https://www.python.org/) <img src="https://user-images.githubusercontent.com/60898339/222571123-81f8e8e4-b183-4f92-a4bc-95d9d3e9f007.png" width=25 height=25>